iteshprajapati/MatePeak-Main/DEPLOYMENT_STATUS.md

 **Required Setup:**

-1. Go to GitHub repository settings: https://github.com/iteshprajapati/spark-mentor-connect-08475-37914-35681--84739/settings/secrets/actions
+1. Go to GitHub repository settings: https://github.com/YOUR_USERNAME/YOUR_REPO/settings/secrets/actions
 2. Add new secret: `SUPABASE_ANON_KEY`
-3. Value: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6ImhuZXZyZGxjcWhtc2Z1YmFrbGpnIiwicm9sZSI6ImFub24iLCJpYXQiOjE3NjAwNDIzMDEsImV4cCI6MjA3NTYxODMwMX0.e4OjzNc4A6d6petuDQFW-iD6JPVqwmy5Y_KWvgXabBA`
+3. Value: `YOUR_SUPABASE_ANON_KEY`

 Once added, you can manually test the workflow: